backupbrew/switchbrew/SVC.md

 Works with num\_handles \<= 0x40, error on num\_handles == 0.

 Does not accept 0xFFFF8001 or 0xFFFF8000 as handles.

+## svcBreak

+On retail when called with all 3 input params set to value 0, the process will terminate.
+The system handles the process terminating this way the same as when the process crashes.

 ## svcGetInfo